yusuke0913/Documentation/source/index.html.md

 All objects in the Gigapay API have a `metadata` attribute.
 You can use this attribute to attach to any JSON-serializable data to these objects.
 It is useful for storing additional information about an object.
-For example, you could store a unique identifier for a Gigger in your system.
+For example, you could store a unique identifier for a Employee in your system.
 This data is not used by Gigapay, and will not be displayed to any users.

 The [Payout](#payouts) objects also has a `description` field.
 It should contain a human-readable description of why this Payout is being made.
-Unlike `metadata`, `description` is a single string, and your Gigger will see it.
+Unlike `metadata`, `description` is a single string, and your Employee will see it.

-Do not store any sensitive information in the `description` field nor in the `metadata` field.